 We knew this was about things far more important than business and we certainly had zoomed well past business as usual.

-So we knew in our hearts what God was asking us to do and with less than $100 in our pocket, we chose to stand our ground and stay in Charlotte.
+So we knew in our hearts what God was asking us to do.
+With less than $100 in our pocket, we chose to stand our ground and stay in Charlotte.

 The marketing project looked like it would fly once again by Thanksgiving 2011, but an abrupt “about-face” by a national carrier in December was the final nail in the coffin.
 Suddenly, my wife Cheri picked up a new domestic client as a professional Nanny and by January it was becoming clear that God was asking me to simply just work for Him – not in some kind of formal Christian Executive slot or in a local church, but rather through my writing, my coaching and mentoring . . all “volunteer” type activity.